MichaelMarkert/GND4C/OpenRefine2JSON/readme.md

     - ";" is used as a separator for labes and identifiers for an element
     - "|" is used as a separator between different values of repeating elements
     - Example: ` Technischer Zeichner;4059260-1|Animezeichner;§ `
-    - Names can have up to six elements at the moment, if names are only made out of forname and surename, they need to be provided as ` surname;forname;§;§;§;§ `
+    - Names can have up to six elements at the moment to fit the needs of delivering institutions (forename, surname, personalName, nameAddition, counting, prefix).
+If names are made out of forname and surename only, they need to be provided as ` surname;forname;§;§;§;§ `.
+Via ` alternativeName ` unstructured names can be imported, e.g. all name elements merged to one column in OpenRefine.
 5. Paste the script elements to the form in Export=>Templating.
 Do not copy the comments (marked with "//") as they are visible in the exported .txt-file.
 6. Validate the exported json, e.g. using https://jsoncrack.com/editor or https://jsonformatter.org/
 7. Import to the GND4C-toolbox using the Private Data Import (you need an account provided by the GND agency responsible for your institution).